Should Brokers Use 'Voice Prints' For Stock Transactions? - Slashdot

 Blood samples, an ounce or two per transaction should be sufficient.

 So a cold might financially ruin me?
-(Score:1)
+(Score:2)

 Oops- I have to make a transaction but I'm hoarse from a cold, or a concert, or a car accident... guess I just go bankrupt.